ChavisManzoniLab/MAS/README.md

 [Installation guide](https://mas.readthedocs.io/en/latest/install.html#installation)

-To work, Mas utilize a DeepLabCut detection of both the pup and the dam, and an automated detection of the Nest using Detectron2
+To work, MAS uses a DeepLabCut detection of both the pup and the dam, and an automated detection of the Nest using Detectron2